A Complete Overview of Industrial Furnace Burners

 These burners are specifically designed for applications that need a high output velocity of combustion gases (usually between 70 to 250 meters per second).
 They are well-suited for improving heat transfer and achieving even temperature distribution in kilns like those used for ceramics and glass.

-High Velocity Burner | raadman
+High Velocity Burner | Raadman

 Flat Flame Burners